 In ayurveda, Tamra bhasma is a drug of choice for liver and spleen enlargement.
 Ayurvedic medicines used for liver and spleen disorders including AROGYAVARDHINI VATI and SUTSHEKHAR RAS contain Tamra bhasma as a main ingredient.
 Tamra bhasma reduces the size of spleen and liver by alleviating inflammation.
 In these disorders, it is used with long pepper and honey or with aloe vera juice.

 Acidity with indigestion and abdominal distention

 However, Tamra bhasma is not generally useful in acidity and heartburn alone.
 When patient also suffers with indigestion and abdominal distention along with acidity, it becomes useful.
 It stimulates appetite, rectifies acid production and cures abdominal distention.
-In this case, it is used with amla powder and licorice powder.
+In this case, it is used with amla and Mulethi.

 Dosage of Tamra Bhasma

 Many websites and textbooks have written wrong dosage of Tamra bhasma, which can result in serious side effects and result in critical situations.
 The correct dosage of Tamra bhasma is as follows.